zammad/zammad-documentation/install-elasticsearch.rst

 We use Elasticsearch for the awesome search in Zammad.

-Currently Elasticsearch 2.4.x to 5.6.x are supported.
+Currently Elasticsearch 2.4.x to 5.5.x are supported (Note: 5.6.x and mapper-attachments plugin is not working - you will get timeout on REST calls).

 This manual uses the "zammad" command which is only available if you installed Zammad from one of our package repos.